So you made steak—and it came out tough and chewy?

 “The energy required for muscle activity in the live animal is obtained from sugars (glycogen) in the muscle.
 In the healthy and well-rested animal, the glycogen content of the muscle is high.
 After the animal has been slaughtered, the glycogen in the muscle is converted into lactic acid, and the muscle and carcass becomes firm (rigor mortis),” the agency shares on its website.

-“This lactic acid is necessary to produce meat, which is tasteful and tender, of good keeping quality and good colour.
+“This lactic acid is necessary to produce meat, which is tasteful and tender, of good keeping quality and good color.
 If the animal is stressed before and during slaughter, the glycogen is used up, and the lactic acid level that develops in the meat after slaughter is reduced.
 This will have serious adverse effects on meat quality.”

 Steaks consist of muscle, fat, and, for some cuts, bone.
 “Marbling” is a butcher’s term for the visible amount of white fat on your steak.
 When cooked, the fat melts into the meat, adding tenderness and flavor.